 Call Your Doctor

-If you think you have been exposed to COVID-19 and develop a fever and symptoms, such as a cough or difficulty breathing, call your healthcare provider for medical advice.
+If you think you have been exposed to COVID-19 and develop a fever and other symptoms, such as a cough or difficulty breathing, call your healthcare provider for medical advice.
+You can also use the CDC’s self-checker tool.

 Call before going to the doctor’s office or emergency room.
 Tell caregivers your symptoms.
 They will inform you on the best next steps for your situation.

 Mild Symptoms of COVID-19

 People who are mildly ill are able to recover at home and should monitor their symptoms, which may appear 2-14 days after exposure.
 They include:

 - Shortness of breath or difficulty breathing